Pros / It runs on AA batteries which, are common in many households.

-Cons / It only detected 72 percent of the objects we buried.
+Cons / It got the depth right only 18 percent of the time in our testing.

 - Objects Detected

 - Approximate Identification